-It is in the second step of the argument where things start to become vexed.
-Why, exactly, should the empiricist have to accept that the lack of a defeater for the continued reliability of IBE from observable to unobservable entities provide reason to believe that this reliability holds?
+reliability holds?
 As Magnus (2003) argues, the lack of such reasons is not enough to establish that such inferences are reliable regarding unobservables.
-Empiricists may simply remind Kitcher that no inductive evidence for the reliability of IBE with respect to the unobservable have been presented.
+Empiricists may simply remind Kitcher that no inductive evidence for the reliability of IBE with respect to the unobservable has been presented.
 While it might be true that there are no reasons to think that the reliability of IBE stops at the limit of human perception, there are no reasons to think that it continues either.
 The reliability of IBE with respect to unobservables cannot, on Kitcher's account, be confirmed observationally.

-3.2 Bird's defense
+3.2 Bird's Defense

 Bird (2006) defends the legitimacy of explanatory inference in science by pointing to the fact that being an unobservable is a contingent fact.
-An inductive defense of IBE can exploit these contingencies to show that inferences to unobservables can be made, and be subsequently confirmed observationally:
+An inductive defense of IBE can exploit these contingencies to show that inferences to unobservables can be made, and later be confirmed observationally: